 The more specific the panic button you offer, the better.
 Say “I’ll help you get groceries” or “we can go looking for job positions together” and you’ll signal that your attempt to help is genuine and that you really care.

 Putting your nose in a book when you grieve is one of the best things you can do.
-This one is a good start, but I have one additional recommendation: lose yourself in a good fiction book too.
+Option B is a good start, but I have one additional recommendation: lose yourself in a good fiction book too.
 Sometimes, fantasy offers more hope than reality ever could and that’s okay.

 What else can you learn from the blinks?